Elias Díaz Player Props: Rockies vs. Mets

 Elias Díaz At The Plate

-- Diaz leads Colorado with 50 hits and an OBP of .396, plus a team-best slugging percentage of .531.
+- Diaz has 50 hits and an OBP of .387 to go with a slugging percentage of .517.
+All three of those stats lead Colorado hitters this season.

-- Among qualifying hitters, he ranks second in batting average, while his on-base percentage ranks 13th and he is 15th in slugging.
+- Among the qualifying hitters, he ranks fourth in batting average, while his on-base percentage ranks 16th and he is 19th in slugging.

-- Diaz is batting .368 with three homers during his last outings and is riding a four-game hitting streak.

-- In 17 games this year (39.5%), Diaz has picked up an RBI, and in eight of those games (18.6%) he had two or more.
+- Diaz has had an RBI in 17 games this season (38.6%), including eight multi-RBI outings (18.2%).
 He has also driven home three or more of his team's runs in one contest.

-- He has scored in 17 games this year (39.5%), including multiple runs in three games.
+- In 17 of 44 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.